Shopify SEO: 12-Step Guide for Beginners

 8. Optimize Your URL Slugs, Title Tags, H1 Tags, & Meta Descriptions

-All of your pages have a URL slug, title tag, H1 tag, and meta description that should be crafted with SEO in mind.
+Each of your pages has a URL slug, title tag, H1 tag, and meta description that you should craft with SEO in mind.

 Here's an overview of each: